 - A 3.5 hour tour of some of the best food that Houston has to offer, covering a variety of regional specialities

-- A 3 hour tour of the brewery and craft beer culture in Houston, which includes a behind the scenes look at how beer is made, as well beer tasting and snacks
+- A private tour of the brewery and craft beer culture in Houston, which includes a behind the scenes look at how beer is made

 - A 2.5 hour guided tour of historic downtown Houston, which includes a pub crawl and ghost stories.
 Doesn’t include drinks.